ParagonXIIV/Do-it-AI/README.md

 # Do-it-AI
-    A Keyword Artificial Intelligence for doing all the game engine hard work for the user to save more than half the time.
+    A Keyword Artificial Intelligence for doing all the game engine hard work for the user to save more than half the time..

 ![Image of the OPSys](https://i.ibb.co/Xx0fxD5/ezgif-com-video-to-gif-1.gif)